sc-voice/sc-voice/README.md

 ```
 Unit tests take about 2 minutes.
 The unit tests require AWS Polly.
-Tests for IBM Watson are disabled by default (see `test/watson.js`).

 To execute a single unit/test, simply insert the text `TESTTEST`
 into the `it("...")` title argument.
 Then run `npm run test:test`,